-Add hot glue on the part of the for left over.
-Put the rope on top start of the first section so you can no longer see that part.
+Add hot glue on the part of the form left over.
+Put the rope on top start of the first section of the wreath so you can no longer see that part.
 Then start adding the rope as a second layer.
-Where parts of the form is skinnier, you may want to add hot glue to the first layer of the rope.
-You want the second section of the rope, to overlap the first layer about a half inch to an inch.
+Where parts of the form are skinnier, you may want to add hot glue to the first layer of the rope.
+You want the second section of the rope, to overlap the first layer about half inch to an inch.

-When you get back to where you started, cut the braid off with about 2″ of it going past the beginning.
+When you get back to where you started on the nautical rope wreath, cut the braid off with about 2″ of it going past the beginning.
 Put hot glue into the six ropes just as you did when you ended the braid at the beginning.